bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:21:18

-Yeah, he can call you, right?
+He can call you, right?
 He knows where you live.

 Sjors: 00:21:22